TomasGarciaDev/TomasGarciaDev/README.md

 -----

-- 🔭 I’m currently working as FE Developer at Zolar.de
-- 🌱 I’m currently learning Epic React by Kent C.Dodds and Harvard CS50.
+- 🌱 I’m currently learning from Frontend Masters and Harvard CS50.
 - 🤔 I’m eager to grow as a developer.

 ----